Being creative and resourceful with money helps you get through the hard times.

 - Tagging or categorizing images

-Small tasks pay a few cents to a few dollars each—not bad considering that the work is easy and quick to complete.
-If you have a lot of free time and want to earn more, you can get as many micro tasks as you can do in a day.
+Small tasks pay a few cents to a few dollars each—not bad considering the work is easy and quick to complete.
+You can get as many micro tasks as possible daily if you have much free time and want to earn more.

 Micro jobs make an ideal side hustle for full-time employees and entrepreneurs who have limited time for extra work.
 These online jobs are also a good way for students and stay-at-home parents to earn money online.